 Check your bags at the curb or airline desk as soon as you arrive at the airport.
 I know there are advantages to carrying all your luggage onto the plane, but I do it less often when I travel with my kids.
 Getting through security and boarding the plane is so much easier and faster without unnecessary luggage.

-It won’t necessarily cost you more to check your suitcases.
+It won't necessarily cost you more to check your suitcases.
 Southwest checks most bags for free.
 My Delta Skymiles credit card from American Express gets me one free checked bag per ticket.
-Frontier charges for both checked bags and carry-ons, and it’s less expensive to share bigger suitcases and check them.
-Click the button below to find out how we packed creatively to save big on Frontier Airlines.
+Frontier charges for both checked bags and carry-ons, and it's less expensive to share bigger suitcases and check them.

 Jackets, belts, hats and other accessories will need to be taken off and placed in a bin.
 Dress in simple, comfortable clothing that minimizes what you have to take off and put back on.
 It's a good idea to wear a jacket on the plane – you can layer up when needed and it won't take space in your suitcase – but minimize other accessories.

 Clothing that has metal or layers may trigger extra screening.
 I once got a pat down for wearing a maxi skirt.
 On my last trip, they quickly patted my head just because I had long hair.
 It's difficult to foresee every hang-up because TSA is deliberately unpredictable, but simple is always better.

 Pat downs are not a big deal.
 Kids do not generally get patted down – my kids never have been.
 Pat downs are quick, minimally invasive, and done by an agent of the same gender who is no happier about it than you.